beekorn/Woztorrentz/README.md

 ## Configuration

-This project requires API keys from both The Movie Database (TMDB) and Render for server operation.
-You must create a `.env` file in the root of the project directory.
+This project requires API keys from The Movie Database (TMDB) for the Vercel backend.
+You must create a `.env` file in the root of the project directory for local development.

 ### `.env` File Setup